Attribute-based access control end-to-end guide

 Activate the access control policy policy

 The default access control policy will leverage labels to define which user roles have access to specific Platform resources.
-In this example, access to schema fields and segments will be denied in all sandboxes for users who aren’t in a role that has the corresponding labels in the schema field.
+In this example, access to schema fields and audiences will be denied in all sandboxes for users who aren’t in a role that has the corresponding labels in the schema field.

 To activate the access control policy, select Permissions from the left navigation and then select Policies.